-In case someone tries to assign a value to Age, which is a negative number or 0, the code will throw an exception from the type ArgumentException, with details of the problem.
+In case someone tries to assign a negative number to Age, the code will throw an exception of type ArgumentException, with details of the problem.

-To protect itself from invalid data a class must verify the input values for all properties and constructors submitted to the setter methods, as well as all methods, which can change a field of a class.
+To protect itself from invalid data, a class must verify the input values for all properties and constructors submitted to the setter methods, as well as to all other methods, which can change a field of the class.
 This programming practice to protect classes from invalid data and invalid internal states is widely used and is a part of the "Defensive Programming" concept, which we will discuss in chapter "High-Quality Programming Code".

 Automatic Properties in C#

-In C# we could define properties without explicitly defining the underlying field behind them.
-This is called automatic properties:
+In C# we can define properties without explicitly defining the underlying field behind them.
+This is called defining automatic properties: